tools-study/journal/drafts/draft_42.md

 The tradeoff is temporal resolution: because retron recording accumulates mutations over time, it provides excellent integration (total signal exposure) but limited temporal discrimination (when specific events occurred).
 Sequential digital recorders like DNA Typewriter excel at temporal ordering but sacrifice analog magnitude information.
 Optimal recording architectures may combine both modalities.

 **In vivo status.** Retron recording is well-established in bacteria.
-Mammalian retron efficiency has improved dramatically with engineered ncRNAs (Zhao et al., 2024) and metagenomically-discovered high-activity variants (Cai et al., 2025), but in vivo mammalian recording has not yet been demonstrated.
+Mammalian retron efficiency has improved dramatically with engineered ncRNAs (Cattle et al., 2025) and metagenomically-discovered high-activity variants (Buffington et al., 2025), but in vivo mammalian recording has not yet been demonstrated.

 ### 3.5 Information-Theoretic Framework for Analog Recording